By Cami Sauder

 2. Choose From a Variety of Accommodations

 You’ll have the flexibility to choose either a lodge room or a cabin for your stay.
-A lodge room can sleep 5-6 guests and includes your own private bath, all linens and ranges from $89-$194 a day, depending on the season.
+A lodge room can sleep 5-6 guests and includes your own private bath and all linens with a variety of rate ranges, depending on the season.

-When choosing a cabin, you can opt for the basic 2-bedroom, 3-4 bath with kitchen but no dishwasher or fireplace option, which sleeps 4 and starts at $109 per night.
-Or you can go all the way up to a 4-bedroom, multiple-bath, kitchen with dishwasher and a fireplace option, sleeping 10 people, that tops out at $519 in high season and everything in between!
+When choosing a cabin, you can opt for the basic 2-bedroom, 3/4 bath with kitchen but no dishwasher or fireplace option, which sleeps 4, or you can go all the way up to a 4-bedroom, multiple-bath, kitchen with dishwasher and a fireplace option, sleeping 10 people.

 The cherry on top is that you can bring your furry family member along if you follow their pet policy.